HotDB-Community/hotdb-documents/docs/en/v2.5.6/cross-idc-disaster-recovery.md

 ![](assets/cross-idc-disaster-recovery/image112.png)

 Step 9: Check whether the replication status and DR replication status in the current active IDC is abnormal.
-You can check the replication status of data sources and ConfigDBs through the \"Node Management\" and \"Configuration Checking\" pages.
+You can check the replication status of data sources and ConfigDBs through the "Node Management" and "Configuration Checking" pages.

 Step 10: Reload

-Step 11: Check whether the topologic graph and various monitoring indicators are normal, and check whether all the heartbeat is monitored by executing the show @@ heartbeat command through management port of compute node in the current active IDC and check whether IDC type has been swapped by executing the show @\@configurl or show @\@datanode command.For example:
+Step 11: Check whether the topologic graph and various monitoring indicators are normal, and check whether all the heartbeat is monitored by executing the show @@ heartbeat command through management port of compute node in the current active IDC and check whether IDC type has been swapped by executing the show @@configurl or show @@datanode command.For example:

 ![](assets/cross-idc-disaster-recovery/image113.png)